s22-tech/OpenBookmark-II/README.md

 	<li>Update CSS</li>
 	<li>Add mobile view</li>
 </ul>
-The look of this script hasn't changed from the original, since CSS is not my strong suit.
-If someone would like to help update the look and feel of this script, please send a pull request.
+This script works great on the desktop but it's useless on a phone.
+Since CSS is not my strongsuit, if anyone would like to contribute a mobile view, that would be fantastic.
+If you decide to submit a pull request, please keep in mind that I'm trying to keep this script as lightweight as possible, so adding jQuery and Bootstrap bundles is out of the question.
+Also, this script must remain self contained, so no links to 3rd-party scripts.

 ## Requirements
 <ul>
 	<li>PHP 8.0 or higher</li>
+	<li>Imagick</li>
 	<li>convert (linux cli tool)</li>
 	<li>identify (linux cli tool)</li>
+	<li>php-curl extension</li>
 </ul>

 ## Screenshots